SkoolPlus/PET/notes/speaking/part-1.md

 **Q:** What are you going to do next weekend?

 **A:** I'm going to have a lot of things to do next weekend.
 On Saturday, I will meet up with my friends to go shopping in the supermarket.
 Then, watch a movie to get out of stress.
-After that, we are going to eat some food and drinks at a favorite street stall.
+After that, we are going to eat some food and drink at a favorite street stall.
 On Sunday, I **would like** to **have lie** in until 8 am.
 Then I will do all tasks for my study for next week.

 **Q:** What part of your day do you like best?